 The City has a high proportion of people aged 25 to 39 years, with lower numbers of children, young people, older workers and retired people.
-We know that most Port Phillip residents have high average levels of education, employment, income and literacy.
-Most households have access to the internet and digital services, however some of our residents do not.
+While we know that most Port Phillip residents have high average levels of education, employment, income and literacy.
+Most households have access to the internet and digital services, some residents do not